reki6040/MouseAutoApp/README.md

 In addition, the settings are as follows, so please change them if necessary.
 By default, the interval between mouse operations on the PC is set to 30 seconds [30000ms] so that the screen saver does not operate.

+The application is configured to run on .NET 4.7.2.

 ## The build method is Visual Studio 2022 Community.
 How to provide detailed information.